-The 2-level increase at §2B5.3(b)(5) reflects the Commission's determination that offenses involving counterfeit drugs involve a threat to public safety and undermine the public's confidence in the drug supply chain.
-Furthermore, unlike many other goods covered by the infringement guideline, offenses involving counterfeit drugs circumvent a regulatory scheme established to protect the health and safety of the public.
+The 2-level increase at §2B5.3(b)(5) reflects the Commission's determination that "offenses involving counterfeit drugs involve a threat to public safety and undermine the public's confidence in the drug supply chain."
+Additionally, counterfeit drugs, unlike other goods covered by §2B5.3, "circumvent a regulatory scheme established to protect the health and safety of the public."